Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

 ​

-## 7.Introduction of this project mirror
+## 7. Introduction of this project mirror

 - nginx : gateway （nginx->api->rpc）
 - cosmtrek/air.modd : Our business code development depends on the environment image, the reason why we use this is because air hot-loading, writing code compiled in real time is too convenient, this image is air + golang, in fact, after we start our own business services, our business services are running in this image